Login

 Fig. 1—Interest Only option.

-1. Move to row 3 in the cash‑flow input area.
-At this point, the regular payment amount is unknown.
+1. Go to row 3 in the cash‑flow input area.
+The payment amount is still unknown.

 1. Set “Series” to Payment.